U.S. Shattered Records For New Coronavirus Cases This Week As Hospitalizations Climbed

 The increases cannot be explained by more testing, says Anne Rimoin, professor of epidemiology at the UCLA Fielding School of Public Health and Infectious Disease Division of the Geffen School of Medicine.

 "There's no indication that the number of cases will go down," she says.
-"These are true increases, it's not just due to more testing."
+"These are true increases; it's not just due to more testing."

-Testing has increased modestly in the last month but has not surged anywhere near fast enough to explain the case growth.
+Testing has increased modestly in the past month but has not surged anywhere near fast enough to explain the case growth.
 And positivity rates are high in many states, a measure that indicates when there are more infections in the community than are captured by testing.

 Hospitalizations rise toward summer's levels

-When infections spike, it often takes several weeks until that is reflected in hospitalizations, and then several more weeks for a corresponding rise in deaths.
+When infections spike, it often takes several weeks before that is reflected in hospitalizations, and then several more weeks for a corresponding rise in deaths.

-As of Thursday, hospitalizations had climbed 14% over the past 7 days, according to the COVID Tracking Project.
+As of Thursday, hospitalizations had climbed 14% over the past seven days, according to the COVID Tracking Project.
 More than 53,000 COVID-19 patients are in the hospital — approaching the spring and summer peaks when about 60,000 people were hospitalized.

 "We already have a lot of hospitalizations at this point and I'm worried in the next two or three weeks those could double — it would be devastating for public health," says Ko.

 The Midwest remains in the most precarious situation.
-It now has more cases per capita than any region during the pandemic.
+It now has more cases per capita than any other region during the pandemic.
 Cases are rising the fastest in those states, up more than 80% from two weeks ago.

 Illinois has added about 50,000 cases over the past week, according to a CDC analysis, outpacing even Texas and California, which have much bigger populations.
 And hospitalizations are climbing steeply too.

-"The rise in cases and hospitalizations is unsustainable," said Illinois Gov. J B Pritzker this week.
+"The rise in cases and hospitalizations is unsustainable," said Illinois Gov. J.B.
+Pritzker this week.

 In parts of Wisconsin, state health officials say hospitals are nearing or already at capacity.
 Many have relied on moving patients to different parts of the state, but that is becoming increasingly difficult.